multiformats/multistream/README.md

 ## Motivation

-Multicodecs are self-describing protocol/encoding streams.
+Multistreams are self-describing protocol/encoding streams.
 (Note that a file is a stream).
 It's designed to address the perennial problem:

 > I have a bitstring, what codec is the data coded with!?

 Instead of arguing about which data serialization library is the best, let's just pick the simplest one now, and build _upgradability_ into the system.
 Choices are never _forever_.
 Eventually all systems are changed.
 So, embrace this fact of reality, and build change into your system now.

-Multicodec frees you from the tyranny of past mistakes.
+Multistream frees you from the tyranny of past mistakes.
 Instead of trying to figure it all out beforehand, or continue using something that we can all agree no longer fits, why not allow the system to _evolve_ and _grow_ with the use cases of today, not yesterday.

-To decode an incoming stream of data, a program must either (a) know the format of the data a priori, or (b) learn the format from the data itself. (a) precludes running protocols that may provide one of many kinds of formats without prior agreement on which. multistream makes (b) neat using self-description.
+To decode an incoming stream of data, a program must either (a) know the format of the data a priori, or (b) learn the format from the data itself. (a) precludes running protocols that may provide one of many kinds of formats without prior agreement on which.
+Multistream makes (b) neat using self-description.

 Moreover, this self-description allows straightforward layering of protocols without having to implement support in the parent (or encapsulating) one.